• Skip to primary navigation

 🥡 Storage

-The apple muffins will stay 100% fresh in an air-tight container for up to 4 days.
+Store - The apple muffins will stay fresh in an air-tight container for up to 3 days, but are best eaten on the day they are made.

-The muffins can also be frozen for up to 3 months.
-Place them in a freezer-safe container or freezer bags, and stash them in the deep freeze until needed.
-Defrost the muffins for a couple of hours before eating!
+Freeze - The apple muffins can be frozen for up to 3 months.
+Place them in a freezer-safe container or in freezer bags, and freeze.
+Defrost the muffins for a couple of hours before serving!

 ❓ FAQs